seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   is a measurement and an unrun sweep is a gap has always been true internally; this is the same distinction reaching the person who trades on it.
 These lines are section values, not an account of the system, and §1's ban is untouched by them.
+- **`# КАТАЛИЗАТОРЫ` is the fourth mandatory search, and its incomplete state is printed.** Its carried items print as always — each was re-read at its own address (§6) and stands on that read — and **the section ends with «Поиск не завершён.» whenever the hunt that would have found a NEW item did not complete this run**: any lane of §6a stale by date or by `sec6_md5`, any coin of `tokens[]` or systemic lane without today's discovery search (§6), or any coin whose lane coverage item 90 required and did not measure.
+The string is the fixed one above — no reason, no host, no count — and it is decided from `analyst/state.json` as written by this run, so the answer and the state cannot disagree about it. **A hunt that found nothing and a hunt that did not run print identically without it**, and the Boss reads an unchanged catalyst section as «nothing new is coming». **Measured 21.09:** the revision before this one moved `sec6_md5`, all thirty-five lanes were stale by rule and none now carries the new digest, no discovery search ran for the new UTC day, item 90 measured one coin of twenty-five — and the section printed five carried items in exactly the form a complete hunt prints them, on the first run of a revision the owner had asked for because catalysts were being found too late.
 - **A `СОЗРЕВАЕТ` trigger price carries the CURRENT price beside it and the distance in per cent.** «цена $1.4255 (сейчас $1.4730, −3.2%)» tells the Boss in one glance how far the setup is from arming; the trigger alone makes him fetch a second number to use the first.